Opinion

 Contributor

-Milena Forte, MD, CCFP, FCFP, is a family physician and FMOB provider at Mount Sinai Hospital in Toronto.
-She is an Associate Professor and Family Medicine Maternity Care Lead at the Temerty Faculty of Medicine, University of Toronto, and the chair of the College of Family Physicians’ Maternity and Newborn Care Member Interest Group.
+Milena Forte, MD, CCFP, FCFP, is a family physician at Mount Sinai Hospital, Toronto.
+She is an Associate Professor and the Postgraduate Lead for the Office of Education Scholarship, Department of Family and Community Medicine, University of Toronto.

 Republish this article